-Actio n Responsibility Priority 6 Identify resource allocation necessary to manage and maintain the existing and planned sites including regulatory and enforcement action and maintenance (e.g. mowing, waste removal, cleaning of facilities).
+Actio Action Priority c) Engage with local communities as part of the design stage for each stopover site.
+6 Identify resource allocation necessary to manage and maintain the existing and planned sites including regulatory and enforcement action and maintenance (e.g. mowing, waste removal, cleaning of facilities).
 Infrastructure Services, Community Sustainability, Corporate/ Finance Short term 7 Update Council's website (including on-line interactive mapping) to provide current information for water fill points, effluent dump points, long vehicle day parking areas and grey water information (see Action 3).
 Link to the Visit Gympie Region website.
 Consider grouping all relevant information and a link to the RV Strategy in a 'RV Stays' section on the website.
 Marketing and Communications Short term 8 a) Review general waste bin provision and servicing across the network of sites having regard to capacity of sites and existing facilities.
 Roll out general waste bin provision/ extend collection service accordingly. b) Provide adequate recycling bins at all Council-owned or controlled sites, having regard to capacity of sites and existing facilities, noting Chatsworth Park is currently the only site with a recycling bin service. c) Provide dog waste bags at bin locations, particularly sites where domestic pets are permitted.
-Community Sustainability Short term 9 Make amendments to the planning scheme in relation to: the statutory requirement to appropriately integrate the tourism State interest into the planning scheme; opportunities for the strategic framework to specifically recognise that RV travellers seek free or low cost camping options, and that the market should be able to respond to this demands; identifying those parts of the planning scheme that discourage the development of free or low cost RV sites throughout the region and make amendments to address impediments of a new Planning Scheme; ensure Council maintains transparency in regards to facilitating future development of free or low cost RV sites on Council-owned or managed land; and investigate the planning scheme's land use definitions pertaining to showgrounds which include RV camping.
+Community Sustainability Short term 9 Make amendments to the planning scheme in relation to: the statutory requirement to appropriately integrate the tourism State interest into the planning scheme; opportunities for the strategic framework to specifically recognise that RV travellers seek free or low cost camping options, and that the market should be able to respond to this demands; identifying those parts of the planning scheme that discourage the development of free or low cost RV sites throughout the region and make amendments to address impediments on Council owned and controlled land in the short term and more broadly as part of the development of a new Planning Scheme; ensure Council maintains transparency in regards to facilitating future development of free or low cost RV sites on Council-owned or managed land; and investigate the planning scheme's land use definitions pertaining to showgrounds which include RV camping.
 Community Sustainability (Strategic Planning) Short-medium term